Cable & Wire | High quality and excellent service at reasonable prices.

 Conclusion: Certified Safety, Proven Reliability

-By adhering to these standards and maintaining transparent certification procedures, Zion Communication demonstrates a commitment to producing safe, low-smoke, halogen-free cables that meet the highest expectations of the EU market.
+CPR testing—anchored by EN 50399, EN 61034, and EN 60754—is more than a regulatory requirement; it is a safeguard for human life and infrastructure.
+By strictly adhering to these standards and maintaining transparent, audited certification procedures, Zion Communication demonstrates its commitment to delivering safe, low-smoke, halogen-free cables that meet the highest expectations of the European market.

 Contact us for more information